If any dispute concerning the business of a co-operative society arises—

 For the purposes of hearing and determining any cause or matter under this Act, the Chairman and two members of the Tribunal shall form a quorum: Provided that where for any reason either or both of the members is or are

-not present for any part of the hearing, the jurisdiction of the Tribunal may be exercised the Chairman, sitting either with one such member or alone as the case may be.
+not present for any part of the hearing, the jurisdiction of the Tribunal may be exercised by the Chairman, sitting either with one such member or alone as the case may be.

 A member of the Tribunal who has a direct interest in any matter which is the subject of the proceedings before the Tribunal shall not take part in those proceedings.

-Any matter considered the Tribunal shall be decided the votes of the majority of the members constituting the Tribunal and voting, and the person presiding shall have a casting as well as a deliberative vote:
+Any matter considered by the Tribunal shall be decided by the votes of the majority of the members constituting the Tribunal and voting, and the person presiding shall have a casting as well as a deliberative vote:

-Provided that any point of law arising in any proceedings before the Tribunal shall be reserved to, and pronounced upon, the person presiding exclusively.
+Provided that any point of law arising in any proceedings before the Tribunal shall be reserved to, and pronounced upon, by the person presiding exclusively.